 Trees can cause both direct and indirect (subsidence) damage to built structures.
 Regardless of the type of damage, it is important to determine the extent of the damage and then factual scientific investigations should be undertaken to determine the cause.
-With subsidence, there are many factors that need to be investigated to determine causes of the damage, a nearby tree may be one consideration.
-Investigations are critical to determine, on the balance of probability, what is influencing building movement.
+With subsidence, there are many factors that need to be investigated to determine the causes of the damage, a nearby tree may be one consideration.
+Investigations are critical to determining, on the balance of probability, what is influencing building movement.
 By undertaking appropriate investigations a suitable long-term solution can be identified based on objective findings.

 What should I do?

 - Obtain professional advice as soon as you notice any damage to a structure.

 - As a general rule, you should contact your building insurer and /or your mortgage provider as soon as you notice a structural problem with your home.